folbricht/desync/README.md

 [![CI](https://github.com/folbricht/desync/actions/workflows/validate.yaml/badge.svg)](https://github.com/folbricht/desync/actions/workflows/validate.yaml)
 [![License](https://img.shields.io/github/license/folbricht/desync)](LICENSE)

 desync is a Go library and CLI tool that re-implements [casync](https://github.com/systemd/casync) features for content-addressed binary distribution.
 It chunks large files using a rolling hash, deduplicates and compresses chunks with [zstd](https://github.com/facebook/zstd), and distributes them via multiple store backends.
-It maintains compatibility with casync's data structures, protocols and types (chunk stores, index files, archives) to function as a drop-in replacement.
+It maintains compatibility with casync's data structures, protocols and types (chunk stores, index files, archives), so both tools can be used against the same data.
+It is not a drop-in replacement on the command line: the options differ, and desync has commands casync doesn't.

 ## Key Features